mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 configured value of this parameter and `threads` is the number of configured threads.

+### `debug`

+Define debug options from the --debug command line option.
+Either the command line option or the parameter should be used, not both.
+The debug options are only for testing purposes and are not to be used in production.

 ### REST API Configuration

 The MaxScale REST API is an HTTP interface that provides JSON format data